bioatlas/server-monitor-docker/README.md

 ## Usage

+The `docker-compose.yml` file defines the various components of the system.

 First make sure that you copy your certs into a `certs` directory or use the Makefile to generate self-signed certs (see separate section on that further down).

 Then use the `Makefile` which lists various useful targets providing shortcuts to use the composition of system services, for example you can build and start all services with ....

 		make

-The `docker-compose.yml` file defines the various components of the system.
+Backup and restore the Uptime application state with ...

+		make backup-uptime
+		make restore-uptime

 # Certificates and setting up SSL